fizzo999/reading-notes/session03git.md

 ![newimage6](https://blog.udemy.com/wp-content/uploads/2015/08/image066.png)

-## History of Git
-Git traces its roots to the open source software project Linux kernel.
-Developers of this project began using a DVCS called BitKeeper in 2002.
-In 2005, many of these developers stopped using this DVCS due to tension between the Linux kernel community and the company behind BitKeeper’s and the eventual revocation of the DVCS’ gratis status.
-Subsequently, Linus Torvalds, the chief architect of the Linux kernel, began creating Git.
-With the intention of creating a DVCS with a workflow design similar to that of BitKeeper, which was also fast, Git allowed for non-linear development via multiple branches, could support large projects, possessed strong mechanisms preventing corruption, and had a simple design.
-Since its inception in 2005, Git has become one of the most utilized Version Control Systems in the world.

-### Getting Started
-Download Git

 ### Getting Help
 There are three ways to get more information on a particular command, by accessing the manual: